-With the same of t Date: Time: Time: (Optional) (must not be later than 90 days after th e certificate is filed) 5.
-Information Being Changed: (Domestic corporations only) The regis registered The purp The author The direct IRS tax la Articles h y name has been amended. stered agent has been chang d agent) sose of the entity has been an orized shares have been am- otors, managers or general po anguage has been added. have been added. have been deleted. les have been amended as fo nended. ended. ertners have be article numbers, if available) Article FOUR TH shall be amended (so (attach additional) 6.
-Signature: (Required) Signature of Office cer or Authorized Signer Title i a th If any proposed ame ny class or series of ne affirmative vote o f outstanding shares, then the a otherwise required, of the holder mendment must s of shares repre Title r any relative or other right given to be approved by the vote, in addition senting a majority of the voting po ations or restrictions on the voting y required or optional infor (attach additional page(s) if nece ce below:
+SARBARA K. CEGAVSKE lecretary of State 02 North Carson Street arson City, Nevada 89701-4201 775) 684-5708 Vebsite: www.nvsos.gov Profit Corpora ertificate of Amendment (PUF ate to Accompany Restated Restated Articles (PUR Officer's Statement (PU 4 .
+Effective Date and Date: Time: Time: (Optional) (must not be later t han 90 days after the certificate is filed) 5.
+Information Being Changed: (Domestic Changes to takes the following effect: Granged.
+(Constituents of Constituents of Cons registered agent) The purpose of the entity has been The authorized shares have been The directors, managers or genera IRS tax language has been added Articles have been added.
+Articles have been deleted.
+Other.
+The articles have been amended a Article FOURTH shall be amended anged. (attach Certificate of Acceptance from new n amended. al partners have been amended.
+I. as follows: (provide article numbers, if available) 6.
+Signature: (attach additior nal page(s) if necessary) (Required) Signature of Officer or Authorized Signer - Title any class or series of outstanding shares, then th the affirmative vote otherwise required, of the hol Title ge any preference or any relative or other right given to ne amendment must be approved by the vote, in addition t iders of shares representing a majority of the voting power nt regardless to limitations or restrictions on the voting Please include any required or optional in (attach additional page(s) if r